DeepSouthDH/deepsouthdh.github.io/events.md

 If you attended the workshop or watched the tutorial, please fill out the [online evaluation](https://muw.qualtrics.com/jfe/form/SV_1ZKdWuOOik6W2vc).

-## Institute
+## Upcoming Events
-If you are interested in learning more about digitizing, sharing, and engaging with collections in dynamic ways, we are planning a multi-day institute for August 2022.
+If you are interested in learning more about digitizing, sharing, and engaging with collections in dynamic ways, let us know!
+We are planning a forthcoming in-person workshop in 2022.
 Email deepsouthdh@gmail.com to learn more, and stay tuned for more information.